jphacks/NG_2313/README.md

 2. To answer the given quesiotn searching web.

 ### Future Works
-1. Enable it to read texts sotred in local repositories.
+1. Enable it to read texts sotred in any local repositories.
+2. Enable it to read any kinds of documents such as .doc, .ppt, .md etc.
-1. Enable it to extract user information and personalize to the each user.
+3. Enable it to extract user information and personalize to the each user.

 ## Usage